openafs-contrib/openafs-robotest/README.md

 section of the configuration.

-Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS, a.k.a, the master branch.
+Unfortunately, the `akimpersonate` feature may not be functional in development releases of OpenAFS, a.k.a, the master branch.
 For testing development releases, either use a Kerberos realm or provide a 1.6.10 (or better) version of `aklog`.
 Build a recent version of 1.6.x, and copy the `aklog` binary to a local path, then set the `aklog` option in the `variables`